 U.S. Gives Huawei Another 90-Day Reprieve Amid Concerns Of Rural Service Disruptions

-The Trump administration is extending a reprieve for Huawei Technologies and U.S. companies working with the telecom giant by 90 days, the U.S. Department of Commerce announced on Monday.
+The Trump administration is extending a reprieve for Huawei Technologies and U.S. companies working with the telecom giant by 90 days, the Commerce Department announced Monday.

-Speaking on Fox Business Network, Commerce Secretary Wilbur Ross said the decision was made in part to minimize disruption in parts of rural America that rely on relatively inexpensive Huawei equipment to carry wireless service in remote areas.
+The decision permits Huawei to continue buying products from American companies to support its existing customers.
+It was made in part to minimize disruption in parts of rural America that rely on relatively inexpensive Huawei equipment to carry wireless service in remote areas, Commerce officials said.

-"It is another 90 days for the U.S. telecom companies," Ross said.
+"It is another 90 days for the U.S. telecom companies," Commerce Secretary Wilbur Ross said on Fox Business Network.
 "Some of the rural companies are dependent on Huawei.
 So we're giving them a little more time to wean themselves off."

-At the same time, Ross said pressure is still being applied to Huawei.
-Another 46 Huawei subsidiaries are being added to what is known as the Commerce Department's "Entity List," a kind of blacklist that bans U.S. companies from doing business because of national security concerns, Ross said on Monday.
+At the same time, the Trump administration is continuing to apply pressure to Huawei.
+Forty-six Huawei subsidiaries are being added to what is known as the Commerce Department's "Entity List," a kind of blacklist that bans U.S. companies from doing business because of national security concerns, Commerce officials said Monday.

+"The Department concluded that the company is engaged in activities that are contrary to U.S. national security or foreign policy interests," Commerce officials said in a statement, citing alleged federal violations including providing financial services to Iran and obstructing justice in connection with a probe into violations of U.S. sanctions.

 "We now have more than 100 subsidiaries on the Entity List," he said.

+The additional 46 Huawei affiliates now on the U.S. blacklist are located in countries including Denmark, France, India, Mexico, the United Kingdom and numerous other countries.

-The news follows tough talk from President Trump on Sunday, telling reporters he "does not want to do business at all" with Huawei."
+The news follows tough talk from President Trump on Sunday, telling reporters he does "not want to do business at all" with Huawei.

-The U.S. views Huawei as a national security threat, saying it has close links with the Chinese government and that its equipment could be used for surveillance by China.
-Huawei has denied such allegation.
+The U.S. views Huawei as a national security threat, saying it has close links with the Chinese government and that its smartphones and network equipment could be used for surveillance by China.
+Huawei has denied such allegations.

 In May, the Trump administration blacklisted Huawei from buying American-made products but eased off days later, extending a 90-day grace period.